angezid/advanced-mark.js/README.md

 The `markRegExp` method with RegExp having the `d` flag, with `separateGroups` and `wrapAllRanges` options can mark: nesting groups, capture groups inside positive lookaround assertions.
 It's practically removes all restrictions.

-Note: the "wrapAllRanges" option can cause performance degradation, if the context contains a very large number of text nodes and a large number of mark elements.
+Note: the `wrapAllRanges` option can cause performance degradation, if the context contains a very large number of text nodes and a large number of mark elements.
 This is because each wrap element inserts two objects into the array, resulting in the creation of a new copy of the array.

-The 8MB file containing 177000 text nodes, marked groups 2500: with `wrapAllRanges` option - 0.65 sec.
+The 8MB file containing 177000 text nodes, marked groups 2500:
+with `wrapAllRanges` option - 0.65 sec.
 without - 0.45 sec.

-The same file, marked groups 29000: with `wrapAllRanges` option - 3.6 sec. without - 0.7 sec.
+The same file, marked groups 29000:
+with `wrapAllRanges` option - 3.6 sec.
+without - 0.7 sec.

 With `acrossElements` option the code simple: